-Feiertag et al. [11] distinguish four semantics of end-to-end time and provide a generic framework to determine all the valid data paths for each semantic.
+Feiertag et al. [11] distinguished four semantics of end-to-end time and provide a generic framework to determine all the valid data paths for each semantic.
 The authors do not perform timing analysis as no scheduling model is assumed.
-Hamann et al. [10] also discuss end-to-end reaction and age time.
-Their work focuses on integrating three different communication models, including the implicit communication model, into existing timing analysis tools such as SymTA/S [14].
+Hamann et al. [10] also discussed end-to-end reaction and age time.
+Their work focuses on integrating three different communication models, including the implicit communication model, into existing timing analysis tools, such as SymTA/S [14].
 While our composable pipe model is also based on implicit communication, we perform timing analysis for a sequence of RMS-scheduled tasks running on bandwidth-preserving servers.

 Others have proposed end-to-end timing analysis at the model level in the automotive domain [15], [16].
-Our approach is applicable to any applications with data pipeline processing, freshness and reaction constraints.
-A large portion of end-to-end reaction time analysis is based on the synchronous data-flow graph (SDFG) [17], where inter-task communication is driven by the arrival of input data.
+Our approach is applicable to any applications with data pipeline processing, freshness, and reaction constraints.
+A large portion of end-to-end reaction time analysis is based on the synchronous data-flow graph (SDFG) [17], where intertask communication is driven by the arrival of input data.
 Real-time scheduling techniques have been used to analyze end-to-end latencies in systems modeled by SDFGs [18], [19].

-Gerber et al. [12] propose a synthesis approach that determines tasks' periods, offsets and deadlines from end-to-end timing constraints.
+Gerber et al. [12] proposed a synthesis approach that determines tasks' periods, offsets, and deadlines from end-to-end timing constraints.
 Their work relies on task precedence constraints as there is no scheduling model used for the analysis.
-Our work uses the Quest scheduling model to perform end-toend timing analysis.
-We then derive task periods and budgets to ensure specific reaction, freshness and schedulability constraints.
+This paper uses the Quest scheduling model to perform end-to-end timing analysis.
+We then derive task periods and budgets to ensure specific reaction, freshness, and schedulability constraints.

-In contrast to our work, there are programming languages that allow the specification and verification of end-to-end timing properties.
+In contrast to this paper, there are programming languages that allow the specification and verification of end-to-end timing properties.
 For example, Prelude [20] and Giotto [21] are languages designed to derive tasks' periods based on user-specified timing constraints.
-Lauer et al. [22], [23] use formal methods to verify end-to-end timing properties for avionic systems.
-Forget et al. [24] define a language to specify formally end-to-end constraints and propose a technique to verify those constraints.
+Lauer et al. [22] and Boniol et al. [23] used formal methods to verify end-to-end timing properties for avionic systems.
+Forget et al. [24]

+defined a language to specify formally end-to-end constraints and propose a technique to verify those constraints.